Dear Friends,

 Coping Mechanisms

-If you grew up like me, in a household marked by gambling and instability, I have learned that the impact of these experiences is significant, but it doesn’t have to define our future.
-It helped me to acknowledge my feelings.
-Therapy and support groups provided a safe space to process my experiences and develop healthier coping strategies.
+If you grew up like me, in a household overshadowed by gambling and instability, I have learned that the impact of these experiences is significant, but it doesn’t have to define our future.
+It helped me to acknowledge my feelings and I’m learning to release my unhealthy emotions around money.
+Therapy and support groups provide a safe space to process experiences and develop healthier coping strategies.
 Organizations like Gam-Anon offer support to those affected by a loved one’s gambling.
+Here are some books that may help.

 It was never any of our faults, and sometimes life is just unfair.
-But surviving that is a sign of our strength and resilience.
-Remember, you are not alone, and there is always hope for a better, more stable future.
-If you’re struggling, therapy or online support groups can help you on your healing journey.
+But surviving all of that is a sure sign of our strength and resilience.
+If we had the strength to overcome it, we most definitely have the strength to heal and thrive.